Needamangalam: History

-According to Poruna-raatr-uppadai, Karikala Chola fought a great battle at Venni now Kovilvenni near Needamangalam in which both Pandya and Chera suffered crushing defeat.
+According to Poruna-raatr-uppadai, Karikala Chola fought Battle of Venni (now Kovilvenni) near Needamangalam in which both Pandya and Chera suffered crushing defeat.
 Besides the two crowned kings of the Pandya and Chera countries, eleven minor chieftains took their side in the campaign and shared defeat at the hands of Karikala.
 The Chera king, who was wounded on his back in the battle, committed suicide by starvation.
 Venni was the watershed in the career of Karikala which established him firmly on his throne and secured for him some sort of hegemony among the three crowned monarchs.
 Venni which is also known as Vennipparandalai and now it is known as Kovilvenni.
 Kovilvenni is situated at a distance of 3 km from Needamangalam.

 Geography

 The town is surrounded by three rivers and town limit could not extend any more within those boundaries.
-Hence it is also named as needatha mangalam means "limited area".
+Hence it is also named as Needatha Mangalam means "Limited Area".

 Needamangalam Taluk is crossed by the Vennar River in the north and the Koraiyar River in the south.

 Near the Bay of Bengal, the Venner River branches into three major distributaries, the northern branch retains its original name, Vennar.
-Other two branches are the Paminiyaar and the Koraiyar.
+Other two branches are the Pamaniyar and the Koraiyar.
 They flow down to Muthupet Lagoon and from there join the sea.